IELTS Heading Matching

 - When you finish, check that the extra headings are meaningless

-What about time?
-If you are concerned that you don’t have enough time to read the full txt, then you should consider answering the other questions as you find the heading matching answer.
+If you are concerned that you don’t have enough time to read the full text, then you should consider answering the other questions as you find the heading matching answer.
 “Slow” headings are usually aways paired with “fast” T/F/NG or matching questions, which you can answer at the same time by using key words to help you.
 We teach and practice this in our intensive reading courses and in the free daily lessons that are included in all of our packages.

 Here FIVE of the headings mention “an approach”, so it is essential that you take the time before you read to understand how the information you would find in these paragraphs differs (which Nick and I do in the episode!).